hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductdetailGetRequest.md

   assert api_instance.country == "US"

 # More tests could be added to cover setting other attributes in a similar way
-# These tests are minimal but demonstrate the correct approach.
+# These tests are minimal but demonStarte the correct approach.
 You should have
 # tests for all important functions and attributes, including handling of possible
 # errors/exceptions.
 The current tests only check if the attributes are set correctly
 # and don't check if they are used correctly in the API call.